 Independence Day of Pakistan

-Pakistan celebrates August 14 as Independence Day, on this day in 1947, the Dominion of Pakistan became independent from British rule, and joined the Commonwealth, ending the British Raj.
+Independence Day of Pakistan is celebrated on the 14th of August, on this day in 1947, the Dominion of Pakistan became independent from British rule, and joined the Commonwealth, ending the British Raj.
 The name Pakistan is a conjunction of two words: ‘Pak’ meaning pure in Urdu and Persian, and ‘Stan’ meaning ‘land’.

 The fourteenth of August was selected as the national holiday for Pakistan.
 Viceroy Louis Mountbatten selected the fourteenth so he could be present in India for their Independence Day the following day.
 The separate states of both India and Pakistan were created at midnight on August 15, 1947.

 Pakistan, traditionally a part of India was formed due to the ‘Pakistan Movement‘ which aimed for creation of an independent Muslim state through a systematic partition.
 The movement was led by the All-India Muslim League under the leadership of Muhammad Ali Jinnah.
 He served as the first governor-general of an independent Pakistan.

 The partition of India took place in 1947, ending 350 years of British rule and forming the self-governing countries of Pakistan and India.
 The Indian Independence Act was decided for Aug.
 15, but Pakistan came into existence one day earlier on Aug.
 14 so the British viceroy, Lord (Louis) Mountbatten, could attend both ceremonies in the two newly formed countries.